 After 72 hours, carefully apply moist heat.
 A wet towel or warm shower will help.
 It is important to improve circulation to the injured muscle for it to recover and function well.

 Caution: With heat, you want to avoid applying too much as this can increase swelling.
 If the heat causes an inflamed joint to swell, you will be re-injured.

-6) Replenish your nutrient stores
+Rehydrate and rebuild your nutrient stores

-Make sure that you are drinking enough fluids as dehydration and loss of electrolytes may affect the length and success of your recovery.
+Make sure that you are drinking enough fluids as dehydration and loss of electrolytes affect the length and success of your recovery.
 Low blood calcium, magnesium and potassium levels can affect some people who suffer from spasms.

-7) See your doctor for these potential underlying illnesses
+You may need to see your doctor for these potential underlying illnesses

 Don’t just treat a back spasm as temporary discomfort.
 It may not merely be muscular in nature as they are often a big warning sign.